lnalborczyk/ESTER/README.md

 seqER(ic = aic, mod1, mod2, nmin = 10, nsims = 10)
 ```

-More detailed information can be found in the main vignette, available online [here](https://rawgit.com/lnalborczyk/ESTER/master/inst/doc/sticer.html), or by typing `vignette("sticer")` in the console.
+More detailed information can be found in the main vignette, available online [here](https://rawgit.com/lnalborczyk/ESTER/master/inst/doc/ESTER.html), or by typing `vignette("ESTER")` in the console.